wikiknights/cs-materials/src/cs1/linked-lists/linked-list-basics.md

 A Linked List is exactly what it sounds like, a list where all of the elements are linked together like a chain.

-Here is an example of a Linked List
+Here is an example of a Linked List:

 ```
 +------+